Why choose learning it the hard way?

 It looks like a lot, but if you spend 8 hours a week I think you can master the basics of all this in less than a year.

-- And finally become SEO savvy.
-It’s THE buzz word in web design.
+And finally become SEO savvy.
+It’s THE buzz word in web design these days.

 Good luck.
 Don’t be overwhelmed.
 It ain’t rocket science.